Last updated: October 12, 2023

 But, before you decide to search NVOCC, it’s crucial to know about their scope of activities.
 The functions of NVOCC are:

 - Concluding international goods carrier contracts as carriers with the shippers.

 - Delivering and receiving cargo in the form of carriers.

-- Issuing of various transport documents along with house bill of landing.
+- Issuing various transport documents along with the House Bill of Lading.

 - Handling booking space as well as the mainline carrier shipping.

 - Arranging payments for transportation between port to port along with other essential charges.

 - Consolidation as well as deconsolidation of containers using third party services or through Container Freight Station (CFS).